Electrostatics model

 The electrostatics model solves

 subject to the constraints and boundary conditions given in FieldSolver.
-The implementation is by a class

 The C++ API is found here.